photography | videography | creative consulting

 I've been working under the moniker "Sweet Light Imaging" for over a decade now.
 "Sweet light" depicts the moments during sunset and sunrise that settle in with a hazy, golden glow.
 I have an obsession with light — the way it infuses richness and deep feeling.
 Works of mine reflect this distinct signature.

 My degree is in Digital Cinema and Film from the University of South Alabama.
 For the past ten years I have gained hands-on experience in the industry — from being prop master for a feature film, to designing a website for a celebrity baker, to cultivating photo and video projects with dozens of diverse clients, including family and wedding photography.
 I thrive on seeing the practical aspects of my work fleshed out from concept to completion.
 And I love working with young creatives, helping them get past the technical bits to find a voice.

-As a little girl I borrowed my dad’s camcorder and made videos with the neighborhood children, usually starring my brothers.
+As a little girl I borrowed my dad’s camcorder and made videos with the neighborhood children, usually starring my younger brothers.
 In high school I was the girl on yearbook staff who was never without a camera.
 When I turned 18 my parents gave me a Fujifilm camera that shot both photo and video.
 That summer after graduation I immediately started shooting weddings, portraits, adventure sessions, and anything I could.
 For the next several years I poured myself into studying techniques of creatives I admired.
 During that season Sweet Light became a platform for mainly wedding and family photography.